openhab/website/CONTRIBUTING.md

 To run the website on your local machine on a development server with live reload:

-- To run the released (stable) version of the documentation execute `npm run build-local-stable -y`
+- run the released (stable) version of the documentation execute `npm run build-local-stable -y`
-- To run the latest (work in progress) version use `npm run build-local-latest -y`
+- run the latest (work in progress) version use `npm run build-local-latest -y`

-The compilation can take a few minutes due to the size of the docs, wait for the "VuePress dev server listening at http://localhost:8080 (or another available port)" message.
+As the compilation can take a few minutes due to the size of the docs, wait for the "VuePress dev server listening at http://localhost:8080 (or another available port)" message.

-You can alter layouts and components in `.vuepress/components`, or the navigation in `.vuepress/config.js` - check the VuePress docs for more details.
-Note: if you add a new component and reference it in a (Markdown) page with its custom tag, it might not work until you restart the dev server.

 ## Building the final website